-AU audit not taken for academic credit; does not count towards graduation; may not be changed at a later date IP in process courses taken over several semesters CR credit learning goal achieved (A through C-) P pass learning goal achieved (A through C-) NC no credit no credit earned toward graduation RD repeated course no quality points w/petition RF repeated course no quality points w/petition NG no grade grade not received RW rewrite DMin rewrite required S satisfactory no credits W withdrawn drop after the drop/add deadline W/P withdrawn passing official drop while passing W/F withdrawn fail official drop while failing Y official extension approved extension petition on file DA ranscript when a student is dismissed for academic reasons.
-DIS is the notation on the t ranscript when a student is dismissed for other than academic reasons.
+AU audit not taken for academic credit; does not count towards graduation; may not be changed at a later date IP in process courses taken over several semesters CR credit learning goal achieved (A through C-) P pass learning goal achieved (A through C-) NC no credit no credit earned toward graduation RD repeated course no quality points w/petition RF repeated course no quality points w/petition NG no grade grade not received RW rewrite DMin rewrite required S satisfactory no credits W withdrawn drop after the drop/add deadline W/P withdrawn passing official drop while passing W/F withdrawn fail official drop while failing Y official extension approved extension petition on file DA DIS is the notation on the transcript when a student is dismissed for academic reasons. is the notation on the transcript when a student is dismissed for other than academic reasons.